MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 - Microsoft Dynamic GP
 - TermSrvLicensing

-**Solution**: You would have to delete the leaf object such as the Exchange ActiveSync object.
+**Solution**: You have to delete the child object (also known as a leaf object) to migrate the parent object.
+For example, you would have to delete the Exchange ActiveSync object.
 Otherwise, there is no known workaround.

-### Computer migration fails on devices with custom suffixes
+### Computer migration fails on devices that have custom DNS suffixes

-**Issue**: ADMT fails the post-migration check when verifying the domain membership of the migrated computer during an inter-forest migration.
-The errors include:
+**Issue**: During an inter-forest migration, you migrate computers that are configured to retain their primary DNS suffix when their domain membership changes.
+The ADMT post-migration check fails when ADMT tries to verify the domain membership of the migrated computer.
+The error messages resemble the following examples:

 > ERR2:7711 Unable to retrieve the DNS hostname for the migrated computer 'workstation1.contoso.com'.
 The ADSI property cannot be found in the property cache. (hr=0x8000500d) Post-check will be retried on the computer 'workstation1'